cloudera/spiderman/README.md

 # Rebuild
 python ./scripts/rebuild_dataset.py
 ```
-9 databases from the source would be skipped as they lack data - imdb, formula_1, music_2, yelp, academic, restaurants, scholar, sakila_1, geo.
+9 databases from the source would be skipped as they do not have data - imdb, formula_1, music_2, yelp, academic, restaurants, scholar, sakila_1, geo.

 ## Setup
 Following commands are for macOS.